 Every smartphone today lets you shoot panoramic pictures with ease.
 But if you post them on Instagram, they lose their allure since you can’t zoom in on Instagram photos.
 The new Multiple Images feature is a great way to share a full panoramic picture.

 Here’s a swipeable Instagram panorama that I posted:

 Before you start, you’ll need to capture a panorama on your phone with another app, not Instagram.
 Then, download one of these apps, depending on whether you’re using an Android or an iPhone.

-Download: Swipeable for iPhone (Free)
+Download: Swipeable for iOS (Free)